BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 [How to Put a Lambda in a Container](https://youtu.be/qmd_yxSOsAE)

-it's actually possible to put a lambda in a container, but it's not straight foreward.
+it's actually possible to put a lambda in a container, but it's not straight forward.

 pushing only a single lambda, even if another lambda has a similar structure
 ```cpp